KaDerox/Axo-McLCE-ModLoader/README.md

 It is pretty simple!
 Just compress manifest.json, mod.dll, and the textures folder into a zip file and you're done!
 You can put it into the mods folder and it should work.

 ## FAQ
-- **Q:** Was AI used to create Axo?
+- **Q**: Was AI used to create Axo?
-- **A:** Yes, it was used for bug fixes,some code optimization and to speed up it's development.
+- **A:** Yes.
+It was used to help find solutions to bugs, suggest some code optimizations, and speed up development.
 Every line of code is understandable to humans.
-If you're not happy about it, you don't have to use Axo Loader. **NOTE: By saying "to speed it's development" I mean analizying functions made by 4J so it takes less time for reading thousands lines od code**
+If you're not happy about it, you don't have to use Axo Loader.

+NOTE: By saying "to speed up development", I mean analyzing functions made by 4J so it takes less time to read thousands of lines of code.
 - **Q:** My compilation takes a long time.
 Is that normal?
 - **A:** Yes, it's compiling the whole project so it can take a while.
 From my tests, it takes 2 to 5 minutes.
 And if it takes a very long time you can cancel compilation in installer and compile it in Visual Studio 2022.
 - **Q:** Is Axo malware?